AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/terminology.md

 With image masking, you can “conceal and reveal", meaning you can hide portions of your image and display other portions when editing an image.
 An image mask is like putting a mask over the parts of a picture you want to protect or hide, while exposing the other areas for editing.

 When creating an image mask, use black or white depending on the results you're trying to achieve.
 A tip to remember is that black conceals and white reveals, thus you will want to use black on the parts you want to hide from being edited, and white on those that can be changed.
-For example, using the image and mask below will preserve the perfume bottle content outlined in black.

 ## Inverted mask